 There are different regulatory regimes for different types and sizes of plants and some plants are not regulated at all, so modelling future emissions is complicated.
 In most countries, it is likely that national energy statistics give only sectoral fuel use and do not give any information on the projected fuel used by specific groups of regulated sites (e.g. there will probably be no energy projections that relate only to large (> 50 MWth) combustion plants).
 Regulators should collect data on large combustion plants and MSs are required to develop databases of all medium combustion plants (1-50 MWth): these data may allow the quantities of fuels used in large, medium and small plants to be estimated, at least for the historical inventory.
 The data could also be used to generate projections of future fuel consumption in regulated plants, although this will be more uncertain.

-As a result of the large number of sites, there is a poor understanding of the extent and nature of abatement in place in the base year, which again hampers the use of tier 2 methods for the historical inventory and makes it difficult to assess the different impacts that future regulations may have.
+As a result of the large number of sites, there may be a poor understanding of the extent and nature of abatement in place in the base year, which would hamper the use of tier 2 methods for the historical inventory and makes it difficult to assess the different impacts that future regulations may have.

-Similarly, there is a poor understanding of the impact of plant closures, new plants and replacement plants.
+Similarly, there may be a poor understanding of the impact of plant closures, new plants and replacement plants.
 As with any plant, combustion appliances have a finite life and, even in the absence of regulation, gradual replacement of older plants is likely to change emissions.

-These difficulties are considerable and, for many countries, will lead to a tier 1 method being adopted for all combustion in NFR category 1A2 (and categories 1A4ai and 1A4ci, see sub-section A1.6).
-Should a country collect detailed data on combustion plants, the Guidebook provides tier 2 factors for various types of industrial furnaces and kilns in chapter ‘1A2 Combustion in manufacturing industries and construction’ and a limited range of tier 2 factors for conventional combustion plants in the ‘1A1 Energy industries’ and ‘1A4 Small combustion’ chapters (which can also be applied to industrial plants).
+These difficulties are significant and may will lead to a tier 1 method being adopted for all combustion in NFR category 1A2 (and categories 1A4ai and 1A4ci).
+Should a country collect detailed data on combustion plants, tier 2 factors for various types of industrial furnaces and kilns are provided in chapter ‘1A2 Combustion in manufacturing industries and construction’ and a limited range of tier 2 factors for conventional combustion plants in the ‘1A1 Energy industries’ and ‘1A4 Small combustion’ chapters (which can also be applied to industrial plants).
 A tier 2 historical inventory is a minimum pre-requisite for reliable projections; otherwise, the same tier 1 factors will need to be used for both historical and projected emission estimates.
 For most countries, a full tier 2 method covering all of the relevant parts of NFR categories 1A2 and 1A4 will be very challenging, so it may be best to begin by identifying those parts of categories 1A2 and 1A4 for which it is relatively easy to introduce a tier 2 or higher method.
 This is likely to include some or all of the following:

 blast furnaces (see Table 3-7 in the Guidebook, Chapter 1A2);